rmayormartins/rmayormartins.github.io/Readme.md

  <a href="contact.html">Contact me</a>
 </p>

-Ramon Mayor Martins holds a Ph.D. in Computer Science from [Universidade Federal de Santa Catarina](https://ufsc.br) (2024).
+Ramon Mayor Martins holds a Ph.D. in Computer Science from the [Universidade Federal de Santa Catarina](https://ufsc.br) (2024).
 He earned a Master's degree in Telecommunications from [Instituto Nacional de Telecomunicações](https://www.inatel.br) (2014).
-He holds a PGC in Systems Engineering, Computer Networks, Telecommunications Systems, and a Professional MBA in Systems Analysis and Telecommunications.
-He also holds a Bachelor's degree in Electrical Engineering with an emphasis on Telematics / Telecommunications Engineering from [Universidade do Sul de Santa Catarina](https://www.unisul.br) (2010).
+He holds postgraduate certificates in Systems Engineering, Computer Networks, and Telecommunications Systems, as well as a Professional MBA in Systems Analysis and Telecommunications.
+Additionally, he completed a Bachelor's degree in Electrical Engineering with an emphasis on Telematics / Telecommunications Engineering from the [Universidade do Sul de Santa Catarina](https://www.unisul.br) (2010).

-Since 2016, he has been a permanent professor in the area of Telecommunications at [Instituto Federal de Santa Catarina](https://www.ifsc.edu.br/), Campus São José.
+Since 2016, he has been a tenured associate professor in the area of Telecommunications at [Instituto Federal de Santa Catarina](https://www.ifsc.edu.br/), Campus São José.

 <table>
   <tr>